 Welcome one, welcome all.
 Welcome skinny, welcome tall.
 Welcome stout, welcome small.
 You welcome one, you welcome all!
-Hello ladies and gentlemen I am R. Lore, storyteller supreme and connoisseur of fine tales.
-Deviant is my home and what's mine is yours, so come open up a book and read aloud 'cause this is your town, where everyone knows your name.
+Hello ladies and gentlemen I am Robert the Lore, storyteller supreme and connoisseur of fine tales.
+This little page is my abode and what's mine is yours, so come open up a book and read aloud 'cause this is your town, where everyone knows your name.

 Conclusion: This has been a friendly broadcast from your neighborhood Loremen.
 A pleasant night to one and all!

 For those interested I'm also on Twitter, where I update my followers and retweet artwork I like.

 I'm also on Instagram, where I upload my warm ups, study pieces, and rough sketches.

 Random Quotes I think of (if you wanna make them into stamps go ahead): Just who the hell do you think I am?!
 I'm Robert the Lore!
 And mine are the stories that will shine on in the hearts of man!